timvandermeij/sentiment-analysis/README.md

 The output of the analysis program are lines containing scores between -1 and 1, where -1 indicates that the message is negative, 1 indicates that the message is positive and 0 indicates that the message is neutral.
 The output can also contain grouping data or some visualization of the message.

-Instead of using a single line as input, one can give the file to read as standard input as follows:
+Instead of using a single line as input, one can give a file to read as standard input as follows:

     $ python analyze.py < commit_comments.json
     $ python classify.py score < commit_comments.json

 The latter `classify.py` script uses a (naive) classifier to predict the scores using a labeled dataset.
 Both programs work in a similar manner.

 The output can be given to the `reducer.py` script, but only if it has been sorted on the first column of the output (the group or the score of the line).
 This can be done using MapReduce as described later on.
-This generates a histogram of frequencies of the scores, and this can be passed to `plot.py` to make a graph of the frequencies.
+This generates a histogram of frequencies of the scores which can be passed to `plot.py` to make a graph of the frequencies.

 Installation notes for the DAS-3
 ================================